Skip to content

 Introduction & Definition

-Many associate mindfulness with the state of ultimate stillness.
-They imagine a person who sits on the floor for hours meditating in a lotus position and then starts the day balanced and smiling happily.
+Many associate mindfulness with a state of ultimate silence.
+They imagine a person sitting in a lotus position on the floor, meditating for hours, and then starting the day balanced and smiling happily.

-No question - meditation and stillness can be a part of mindfulness.
+No question - meditation and quiet can be part of mindfulness.
 But for us, mindfulness is much more.
-It's a moment when you feel fully alive and completely connected to yourself and the world around you.
+It is a moment when you feel completely alive and fully connected with yourself and the world around you.
 A moment that can be fun.
-In which you might laugh out loud.
-In which you forget the future and the past.
-Or just being with yourself.
+When you might laugh out loud.
+When you forget the future and the past.
+Or simply be completely with yourself.

-Maybe you have already experienced such a moment?
-A short moment in which everything was perfect, in which you were completely satisfied with yourself.
-Maybe during sports?
+Perhaps you have experienced such a moment before?
+A brief moment when everything was truly perfect, when you were completely satisfied with yourself.
+Perhaps while exercising?
 While cooking?
 After a date?
-Or maybe while cleaning up and tidying up?
+Or maybe even while tidying up and organizing?

-Mindfulness allows you to experience those kinds of moments, that feeling of happiness and self-acceptance, more often.
+Mindfulness allows you to experience these kinds of moments, this feeling of happiness and self-acceptance more often.

-"Mindfulness describes the effort to arrive at oneself through conscious pausing.
-In everyday moments, mindfulness provides for deceleration and a focus on the here and now.
-In the long run, mindfulness provides inner peace and a more conscious life." - Jan Lenarz (Ein Guter Plan)
+“Mindfulness describes the effort to arrive at oneself through conscious pausing.
+In everyday moments, mindfulness brings about deceleration and a focus on the here and now.
+In the long term, mindfulness leads to inner peace and a more conscious life.” - Jan Lenarz (A Good Plan)

 How does mindfulness work?

-As you can see above, mindfulness is not at all about being good at something or doing it right.
-Just making the effort - that is, thinking about mindfulness right now - makes you more mindful.
+As you can see above, mindfulness is not about being good at something or doing it right.
+Just the effort - that you are thinking about mindfulness right now - makes you more mindful.

-For many people, this conscious pausing feels unusual at first.
-Maybe even uncomfortable, as the brain is thrown out of its usual routines and suddenly has to expend energy on something new and unfamiliar.
+For many people, this conscious pause feels unusual at first.
+Perhaps even uncomfortable, as the brain is thrown off its usual routines and suddenly has to expend energy for something new and unknown.

-But don't worry: the more often you consciously pause, the more your body will get used to this new state and you will see that you can come more and more quickly and deeply into a state of aliveness and joy.
+But don't worry: The more often you consciously pause, the more your body will get used to this new state, and you will see that you can enter a state of liveliness and joy faster and deeper.

-In the following, we will show you a few techniques that you can try out in your everyday life without any obligation - without any prior knowledge.
-They will help you to find a sense for your intuition and to calm your thoughts.
+We will show you a few techniques that you can try out in your daily life without any prior knowledge.
+They will help you find a sense of your intuition and calm your thoughts.

-For us, mindfulness starts simply with a small moment that feels light, where you are connected to the world around you and accept what is already there.
-Let's do a little experiment on this.
+Mindfulness begins for us quite simply with a small moment that feels light, in which you are connected to the world around you and accept what is already there.
+Let's do a little experiment.

-Don't worry, it's really quite simple and everyone should have done it themselves once.
-It is really amazing.
+Don't worry, it's really quite simple and everyone should try it at least once.
+It's truly astonishing.

-Just close your eyes... and concentrate only on your hearing for 60 seconds.
-Try to detect all the sounds that are around you at that moment.
-It's not about finding out if they are pleasant or disturbing.
-It's just about really discovering ALL the sounds that are present in this moment.
+Simply close your eyes... and focus only on your hearing for 60 seconds.
+Try to discover all the sounds that are around you at this moment.
+It’s not about figuring out whether they are pleasant or disturbing.
+It’s just about really discovering ALL the sounds that are present at this moment.

 ...

 What do you hear?
 Is there music playing somewhere in the background?
-Do you hear sounds from the street or the next room?
+Do you hear sounds from the street or from the next room?
 The neighbors, an electrical appliance, the rustling of your clothes?
-Or do you perhaps hear nothing at first?
+Or maybe at first, you hear nothing at all?

 ...